 Horse Cooling Guide: Preventing Overheating and Heat Stress After Exercise

-Exercising horses in the Australian summer brings unique challenges.
-Horses generate significant heat during work, and when temperatures soar, their natural cooling systems can struggle to cope.
-If not managed properly, this can quickly escalate into heat stress or even heatstroke.
-This guide will walk you through how to prevent overheating, how to cool your horse effectively after exercise, and what to do if things go wrong.
-Along the way, we’ll show you how the right products—from fly mesh rugs to grooming brushes—can make a real difference in summer horse care.
+Riding in the Australian summer is tough on horses.
+They generate huge amounts of heat during exercise, and when temperatures soar, their natural cooling systems can fall behind.
+If not managed carefully, this can quickly lead to heat stress or even heatstroke.
+This guide explains how to prevent overheating, how to cool your horse safely after exercise, and what steps to take if your horse does get too hot.
+You will also see how the right gear, from fly mesh rugs to grooming brushes, makes summer horse care easier and more effective.

 Why Horses Struggle in the Heat